Survival Guides: Basic Survival Skills

 This survival book teaches you how to find and safely consume wild plants.

-While most people think of foraging as simply picking berries, Thayer delves into great detail about what is edible and poisonous and how to prepare wild food safely.
+While most people think of foraging as simply picking berries, Thayer explains in detail what is edible and poisonous and how to safely prepare wild food.

 This book is an excellent reference for survivalists, hikers, and anyone interested in natural food sources.
 If you ever need to stay alive in the wild, this survival handbook can help you avoid starvation.